- Shows and Tickets

-What We Talk About When We Talk About Anne Frank is supported by production sponsors Elaine and Dave Darwin, Edelman, Sheila and Jeffrey Lipinsky, Jean and Gary Shekhter, Karen and Stuart Tanz, and the Erna Finci Viterbi Artistic Director Fund, as well as artist sponsors Sandra and Arthur Levinson (for playwright Nathan Englander).
+What We Talk About When We Talk About Anne Frank is supported by production sponsors Elaine and Dave Darwin, Edelman, Sheila and Jeffrey Lipinsky, Paula and Brian Powers, Jean and Gary Shekhter, Karen and Stuart Tanz, the Erna Finci Viterbi Artistic Director Fund, and Vicki and Carl Zeiger as well as artist sponsors Sandra and Arthur Levinson (for playwright Nathan Englander).
 What We Talk About When We Talk About Anne Frank is the 2020 winner of The Blanche and Irving Laurie Theatre Visions Fund and is the recipient of an Edgerton Foundation New Play Award.

-Barry Edelstein (Director) is the Erna Finci Viterbi Artistic Director of The Old Globe and is a stage director, producer, author, and educator.
-He has directed nearly half of the Bard’s plays.
-His Globe directing credits include The Winter’s Tale, Othello, The Twenty-seventh Man, the world premiere of Rain, Picasso at the Lapin Agile, Hamlet, and the world premiere of The Wanderers.
-He also directed All’s Well That Ends Well as the inaugural production of the Globe for All community tour.
-In January he oversaw the Globe’s inaugural Classical Directing Fellowship program.
-He most recently directed The Tempest with the Los Angeles Philharmonic at Walt Disney Concert Hall.
+Barry Edelstein (Director, Erna Finci Viterbi Artistic Director) is a stage director, producer, author, and educator.
+His Globe directing credits include The Winter’s Tale, Othello, The Twenty-Seventh Man, the world premiere of Rain, Picasso at the Lapin Agile, Hamlet, the world premiere of The Wanderers, the American premiere of Life After, Romeo and Juliet, and, during the pandemic, Hamlet: On the Radio.
+He also directed All’s Well That Ends Well as the inaugural production of the Globe for All community tour, and he oversees the Globe’s Classical Directing Fellowship program.
+In addition to his recent Globe credits, he directed The Tempest with the Los Angeles Philharmonic at Walt Disney Concert Hall in 2018, and he will next direct The Wanderers Off Broadway with Roundabout Theatre Company in 2023.
 As Director of the Shakespeare Initiative at The Public Theater (2008–2012), Edelstein oversaw all of the company’s Shakespearean productions as well as its educational, community outreach, and artist-training programs.
-At The Public, he staged the world premiere of The Twenty-seventh Man, Julius Caesar, The Merchant of Venice, Timon of Athens, and Steve Martin’s WASP and Other Plays.
+At The Public, he staged the world premiere of The Twenty-Seventh Man, Julius Caesar, The Merchant of Venice, Timon of Athens, and Steve Martin’s WASP and Other Plays.
 He was also Associate Producer of The Public’s Broadway production of The Merchant of Venice starring Al Pacino.
 From 1998 to 2003 he was Artistic Director of Classic Stage Company.
-His book Thinking Shakespeare, which was rereleased in a second edition in June, is the standard text on American Shakespearean acting.
+His book Thinking Shakespeare is the standard text on American Shakespearean acting.
 He is also the author of Bardisms: Shakespeare for All Occasions.
 He is a graduate of Tufts University and the University of Oxford, where he studied as a Rhodes Scholar.